zedlopez/ifm/Examples/Wonderland.md

 For: Z-Machine

-Suppose we have a landscape with a great deal of up and down variation, where GO UP and GO ``down`` will be significant almost everywhere, and specifying them all individually a tremendous pain:
+Suppose we have a landscape with a great deal of up and down variation, where ``go up`` and ``go down`` will be significant almost everywhere, and specifying them all individually a tremendous pain: